Torah put in simple terms

 Romans 10: 12.
 And in this, it discriminates neither Jews nor Gentiles.
 For there is one, Master YHWH, over them all, who is abundantly generous towards every one that calls on him.
 13. For everyone that will call on the name of Master YHWH, will have life.

 In view of the above, it would seem that those who claim to "love" God would WANT to obey His "forever" commands instead of coming up with their own rules, as did "the church."
-Christianity has blatantly ignored God's commands and categorically denies Torah because they erroneously believe "Jesus nailed it to the cross" without realizing that what was nailed to the cross was not God's Divine Instructions, but rather the rabbinical, legalistic and man-made "stuff" that had crept into man's worship.
+Christianity has blatantly ignored God's commands and categorically denies Torah because they erroneously believe "Jesus nailed it to the cross" without realizing that what was nailed to the cross was not God's Divine Instructions, but rather, our certificate of debt, along with the legalistic and man-made "stuff" that had crept into man's worship.

 Let's view this from another, simpler perspective:

 Another example is our pets.
 They are safe and sound as long as they stay within the boundaries of your fenced-in property.
-But, from the moment they decided to climb over that fence, there is no guarantee they won't get hit by a car or shot by a mean neighbor.
-Life has rules we simply cannot ignore.
+But, from the moment they decide to climb over that fence, there is no guarantee they won't get hit by a car or shot by a mean neighbor.

-Our Creator loves us, but He has RULES we are to follow - and that is NOT an option.
+Our Creator loves us, but He has RULES we are to follow - and that never was an option!

-Yahweh as our Creator is, in essence, our Father.
-From the very beginning, He tried to teach us right from wrong; He had rules for man to live by: (Paraphrased from Gen. 2:15-17) "Adam, work the garden, but do not eat from the tree of the knowledge of good and evil in the middle of the Garden; you will die if you do!"
+Yahweh has, since the beginning, tried to teach us right from wrong.
+He had rules for man to live by: (Paraphrased from Gen. 2:15-17) "Adam, work the garden, but do not eat from the tree of the knowledge of good and evil in the middle of the Garden; you will die if you do!"
 "Do's" and "Don'ts" - TORAH! - from the very beginning!

 The sacrifice for sin was always the shedding of innocent blood.
 Why blood?
 Because it is life-giving liquid.
 Without it, we die.
 Why an innocent animal?
-To make man feel the anguish over the loss of an innocent life on his behalf!
-Something had to die so that you, Mr. and Ms. Sinner, could live!
-To impress upon man the importance of total obedience God, Yahweh demanded that an innocent animal be slain in order to atone for deliberate sinning.
-The first account of an animal sacrifice is when God killed an animal in order to make coverings for the naked Adam and Eve after they ate from the tree (Genesis 3).
+To make man feel the anguish over the loss of an innocent life!
+Their life for your life.

 The Bible doesn't tell us how, but God obviously taught Adam and Eve about sacrifices because we know that Cain and Abel offered sacrifices to God in Genesis 4:3-5.
 At that time a high priest was not required to handle the sacrifices because of the limited circumstances of human life when Adam's family circle for centuries formed the only population of the earth.
 At that time, every obedient man offered his own sacrifice and, in essence, was his own priest, as appears in the case of Abel, Noah, Melchizedek, Job and Abraham.

 The need for a high priest - an intercessor between God and man - arose when Israel's population began to grow.
 The duties of the high priest and his special vestments are outlined in the books of Exodus and Leviticus, the chief references being Ex.
 28: 6-42; Ex.
 29: 6; Ex.
 39: 27-29; Lev.
 6: 19-23; Lev.
 21: 10.
-Yeshua HaMashiach (Jesus Christ) ultimately became our High Priest!
+Messiah Yeshua ultimately became our High Priest!
 He was not a "new god" or someone who came to replace YHWH, the Father!
-He was the SON who came to do His Father's Will.
-But unlike the other high priests, Yeshua offered HIMSELF on our behalf and thus bore the sins of ALL of us permanently - and the only thing required of us, in return, was to believe in His shed blood at the cross (Hebrews 3:1; John 3:15-18; 1 Peter 1:18-19; John 10:8-9; John 10:10; 2 Cor 5:17-18; Matthew 1:21, Isaiah 7:14) thereby becoming new creatures in Christ who DESIRE to follow God.
+He was the SON who came to do his Father's Will.
+But unlike the other high priests, Yeshua offered his own, divine blood on our behalf and thus bore the sins of ALL of us permanently - and the only thing required of us, in return, was to "believe" (Hebrews 3:1; John 3:15-18; 1 Peter 1:18-19; John 10:8-9; John 10:10; 2 Cor 5:17-18; Matthew 1:21, Isaiah 7:14); thereby becoming new creatures in Messiah who DESIRE to follow God.

-We need to remember that, just because Moses was the first one to present Yahweh's teachings as "Torah" (referred to by Christians as "law") GOD, not Moses, is the author of the Torah.
-God allowed Moses to see His wisdom and commanded him to share that knowledge with the Hebrews and to all those who attached themselves to the God of Abraham, Isaac, and Jacob.
+We need to remember that, just because Moses was the first one to present Yahweh's teachings as "Torah" (referred to by Christians as "law") YAHWEH GOD, not Moses, is the author of the Torah!
+God personally spoke to Moses and allowed him to see and share and teach His wisdom to the Israelites and those who had followed Moses out of Egypt, who were absorbed into one of the 12 Tribes.

-Yahweh wasn't "cursing" man when He gave man rules to live by!
-(God doesn't do anything without good reason - and, as a matter of fact, God Himself didn't number those "613" commandments; MAN did!)
-These commandments taught man right from wrong and how to obey God and worship Him properly.
-Most of the "613" commands were for the priests of that day; some were only for men; some only for women (i.e., to sleep outside the camp whenever they had their periods - which made sense since in those days women had no way to keep clean during their menstrual cycle).
+It is imperative to recognize that - unlike what "the church" teaches - Yahweh wasn't "cursing" man when He gave us those "613 rules" to live by!
+(By the way, God didn't number those "613" commandments; MAN did!)
+Those commandments taught man right from wrong and how to obey God and worship Him properly.
+Most of the "613" were for the Levite priests; some were only for men; some only for women (i.e., to sleep outside the camp whenever they had their periods - which made sense since in those days women had no way to keep clean during their menstrual cycle).

-The main ones that were meant for everyone, were the ones God eventually consolidated into the Ten Commandments - which all pointed back to the Torah.
-Yet, many Christians today believe they only have to bother with TWO Commandments (love God and love your neighbor as yourself) without ever connecting the fact that those two "hang" on Torah!
+The main ones that were meant for everyone, are common sense: Seventh Day Sabbath, Feasts, eating "clean" foods.
+And, of course, we also received the Ten Commandments - which all point back to the Torah!
+(Yet, many Christians today believe they only have to bother with TWO Commandments - love God and love your neighbor as yourself - without ever connecting the fact that those two "hang" on Torah!)

 Matthew 22: 36.
 "Teacher, which Commandment in Torah is the greatest?"
 37. And Y'shua said to him, that "You should love Master YHWH your Elohim with all your heart and with all your soul and with all your might and with all your mind."
 38. This is the first and the greatest Commandment.
 39. And the second is like it.
 That "You should love your neighbor as yourself."
 40. On these two commandments hang Torah and the prophets.

-Note, they HANG on Torah.
+Yes, they HANG on Torah.
 It doesn't say they REPLACED the Torah!
 Most Christians don't mind adhering to the Ten Commandments (even though they don't bother to keep even the Fourth Commandment concerning the seventh-day Sabbath) which are part of Torah, as well.
 Man has always liked to "pick and choose" when it comes to God's Word, but it's time to realize that seventh-day Sabbath command, along with His seven Biblical feasts were NEVER abolished - on the cross, or anywhere else!
-There were parts of Torah that God said would endure FOREVER - and the Seventh Day Sabbath and the Biblical Feasts are among them....
+There were parts of Torah that God said would endure FOREVER....

 2 Timothy 3: 16.
 All Scripture that was written by the Spirit is profitable for instruction and for decisive refutation, and for correction, and for deep extensive learning in righteousness; 17. that the man of Elohim may become perfect and complete for every good work.

-Yeshua attempted to show us that MAN-MADE traditions and teachings had twisted God's Word.
+Yeshua attempted to show the people that MAN-MADE traditions and teachings had twisted God's Word.
 The teachings of the rabbis in "Biblical times" (just as the teachings of today's pastors!) had clouded the things God had actually said!
 This is backed up by the much-misunderstood teachings of Paul:

 Colossians 2: 14 He wiped away the bill of charges against us.
 Because of the regulations, it stood as a testimony against us; but he removed it by nailing it to the execution-stake.

 What does the above refer to?
 Our SINS!
 Did Rav Sha'ul (Paul) say "the Law" (Torah) was nailed to the cross?
 No!
-Yeshua was our SIN Sacrifice; that is all.
-God sent an aspect of Himself to earth in the form of a man so that we could better identify and understand; He taught us about the things of God, how to live with each other according to God's will; and then to offer Himself as the Final Sin Sacrifice.
-Yeshua wiped away the documented opinions of men (bill of charges) against us and took them from our midst....He even said He came NOT to abolish Torah, but to fulfill it.
+Yeshua was our REDEEMER; that is all.
+He taught us about the things of God, how to live with each other according to God's will; and then to offer himself by shedding his divine blood.
+Yeshua wiped away the documented opinions of men (bill of charges) against us, and took them from our midst....He even said he came NOT to abolish Torah, but to fulfill it.
 "Fulfill" does not mean abolish!

 The Torah is holy, righteous and good.
 To suddenly have it "nailed to the cross" as Christians would have us believe, suggests that the things of God were originally evil, something to be done away with.

-The bottom line is: Torah contains exactly what God wanted us to know about Himself, how He wants to be worshiped, and how we are to live together in harmony according to GOD'S commands.
+The bottom line is: Torah contains exactly what God wanted us to know about Himself, how He wants to be worshiped, and how we are to live our lives and treat each other according to HIS commands.

 Ezekiel 20: 10 "So I took them out of the land of Egypt and brought them into the wilderness.
 11 "I gave them My statutes and informed them of My ordinances, by which, if a man (notice He said MAN, not JEW...) observes them, he will live.
 12 "Also I gave them My sabbaths to be a sign between Me and them, that they might know that I am the LORD who sanctifies them.